 Ensure you have Secrets in your Azure Key Vault

 My Azure Key Vault already contains my required secrets.
-You should ensure that this is done before continuing, to make the following steps easier, because when you later try to add variables to the Variable Group, it'll look for Secrets from the connected vault.
+Ensure that this gets done before continuing to make the following steps easier.
+When we try to add variables to the Variable Group, it'll look for Secrets from the connected vault.

 Configure a Variable Group to connect to an Azure Key Vault

-It's time to actually create our Variable Group, which can be done easily from the UI in Azure DevOps.
+It's time to create our Variable Group, which we do from the UI in Azure DevOps in this case.
 Here's how we start.

 Go to "Pipelines" and then "Library" and "Add variable group":

-Next, populate the data as you see fit and select your Subscription and Vault from the options available (e.g. from the tenants you're connected to):
+Next, populate the data as you see fit and select your Subscription and Vault from the options available (e.g., from the tenants that are connected):

 Next up, click "Add" under Variables and see that the list populates with the same variables as you have Secrets in your Key Vault.
 Remember from the previous section, where we had two Secrets in our vault?
 That's the ones we're looking at as Variables now in Azure DevOps.